Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Related Works

 \subsection{Iterative Refinement for Optical Flow}

-The idea of iterative refinement for optical flow can be traced back to the early works of iterative KLT tracking \cite{LKT} where Taylor series expansion is applied to linearize the problem and iteratively solve for the residual error.
+The idea of iterative refinement for optical flow can be traced back to the early works of iterative KLT tracking \cite{LKT} where a Taylor series expansion is applied to linearize the problem and iteratively solve for the residual error.
 Learning-based methods incorporate this principle as well.
-Most works \cite{spynet, pwc, liteflownet} choose to perform coarse-to-fine refinement along the feature pyramid.
-In addition to spatial refinement, other works such as \cite{flownet2, IRR, devon, raft} stacks multiple modules in series to iteratively estimate the residual flow from representations warped by the current flow estimate.
-While \cite{flownet2} warps images, \cite{IRR} and \cite{raft} samples correlation volumes and \cite{devon} recomputes correlation volumes. \cite{devon, IRR, raft} share weights of the refinement modules, making their architecture recurrent rather than feed-forward.
+Most works \cite{spynet, pwc, liteflownet} perform coarse-to-fine refinement along the feature pyramid.
+In addition, other works such as \cite{IRR, flownet2, devon, raft} stack multiple modules in series to iteratively estimate the residual flow.
+While some warps images \cite{flownet2}, other methods such as \cite{IRR, raft, devon} resample correlation volumes.

-Recently, iterative refinement for optical flow is also applied to event-based data. \cite{event-pwc} and \cite{scflow} uses pyramid scale to perform coarse-to-fine estimation similar to PWC-Net \cite{pwc} but do not perform flow refinement through iterations. \cite{ding2021spatio} adopts the iterative update scheme in \cite{IRR} and processes the correlation volume between warped event slices through time sequentially to arrive at a residual flow estimate. \cite{eraft} instead directly processes the all-pair correlation volume through an RNN for multiple iterations and extracts the final flow estimate from the state of the RNN at the end of its iterations.

-All aforementioned methods rely on the explicit construction of correlation volumes, in part to adapt existing successful architectures in the frame-based domain to event data.
-We exploit the unique spatiotemporal continuous nature of event data by combining iterative refinement and motion compensation.
-We later show that such exploitation leads to lightweight solutions which are also competitive in performance.
+Recently, iterative refinement for optical flow has also been applied to event-based data.
+Methods such as \cite{scflow} and \cite{event-pwc} use pyramid scale to perform coarse-to-fine estimation similar to PWC-Net \cite{pwc} but do not perform flow refinement through iterations.
+The update scheme from \cite{IRR} is adopted by \cite{ding2021spatio}, which processes the correlation volume between warped event slices through time to arrive at a residual flow estimate.
+E-RAFT \cite{eraft} instead directly processes the correlation volume through an RNN and extracts the final flow estimate from the final state of the RNN.
+All aforementioned methods rely on the explicit construction of correlation volumes as a basis for their refinement schemes, in part to adapt existing successful architectures in the frame-based domain to event data.